 You’ve got the food and the concept nailed down to a T. You’ve hired the best staff around and you’re all ready to launch your perfectly developed new restaurant—the only thing standing in the way of your concept becoming as successful as you know it can be is a killer restaurant grand opening.
 While to some it might just seem like nothing more than a fun-filled party, restaurant grand openings are an important restaurant marketing strategy that can make or break early success.

-There’s a lot to consider when building your big restaurant opening event, from what day and time is best to what you’re hoping your soon-to-be-regular guests will get out of it.
+There’s a lot to consider when building your big restaurant opening event, from what days and times are best to what you’re hoping your soon-to-be-regular guests will get out of it.
 The details of a restaurant launch will vary for each restaurant, but the bottom line is this: it’s important to stand out from the competition and draw a big crowd.

 1. Start with a Soft Restaurant Opening First

-What better way to decrease your nerves and work out any kinks before the big grand opening day than with a soft opening filled with the friends and family you know and love.
-Not only will it give you a little practice run before your restaurant’s grand opening, it’ll give you a chance to get honest feedback about what is and isn’t working from the people closest to you and your idea who are genuinely committed to your success.
+What better way to decrease your nerves and work out any kinks before the big grand opening day than with a soft opening filled with the friends and family you know and love?
+Not only will it give you a little practice run before your restaurant’s grand opening, but it’ll also give you a chance to get honest feedback about what is and isn’t working from the people closest to you and your idea who are genuinely committed to your success.

 Don’t worry about the decorations and all the fancy stuff at the soft opening.
 Focus instead on the food, service, and overall experience and be sure to ask your guests lots of questions about what they liked and what they think could be improved.
-You could even send out a Google survey afterwards so that everyone can give their feedback anonymously if you think that would yield better results.
+You could even send out a Google survey afterward so that everyone can give their feedback anonymously, which tends to yield better results.

 2. Partner with a Charity